dubbogo/protoc-gen-go-triple/README.md

 ## Example

+More dubbo examples using this protoc plugin can be found here [apache/dubbo-go-samples](https://github.com/apache/dubbo-go-samples/)

 Let's say you have a Protocol Buffer file named `greet.proto`, and you want to generate Triple Go code from it.

 ```proto